Kyle Connor: International play

 As an American citizen, Connor has represented the United States at both the junior and senior levels on the international stage.
 He first represented the United States at the 2012 Under-17 Five Nations Tournament.
 During the tournament, he scored four goals and added two assists to help Team USA clinch a gold medal.
 Following this, Connor was named to Team USA again to represent them at the 2013 Ivan Hlinka Memorial Tournament.
 After earning a silver medal, Connor represented Team USA a second time in 2013 while playing in the 2013 World Junior A Challenge.
 During the tournament, Connor recorded two goals and three assists in four games, including the game-winning goal in the championship game against Russia to clinch a gold medal.

 Connor again represented the United States twice in 2014 at two different international tournaments.
 He played in his first IIHF World U18 Championship in April with Team USA, helping them clinch a gold medal.
 Following this, he represented Team USA at the 2014 World Junior A Challenge, where he recorded one goal and one assist in four games to win a gold medal.

 While attending the University of Michigan, Connor was chosen to represent the United States men's national ice hockey team for the first time at the 2016 IIHF World Championship alongside UMich line-mates J. T. Compher and Tyler Motte.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Olympics.
+Connor played in the first two games, before he was a healthy scratch for four consecutive games including the gold medal game after he did not have a shot on goal for his first two games.

 Personal life

 Connor became engaged to his longtime girlfriend Ally Petack in September 2023.
-The two welcomed their first child in March 2025.
+They married in July 2024 and welcomed their first child in March 2025.

+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, the team was invited to meet with the president and attend the State of the Union.
+Connor did not meet the president nor attend the State of the Union.